-Their logic is rather than enforcing the laws they passed and incredibly high fines they created, is to simply decriminalize jaywalking by allowing black pedestrians more leeway to cross the road illegally.
+Rather than enforcing the laws they passed and the incredibly high fines they created, their logic is to simply decriminalize jaywalking by allowing black pedestrians more leeway to cross the road illegally.
 Assembly Bill 1238, dubbed the Freedom To Walk Act.

-The Freedom to Walk Act, a bill introduced by Assemblymember Phil Ting (D-San Francisco) and other “pedestrian safety groups,” aims to address this disparity by making it easier to illegally cross streets outside of a legal intersection.
+The Freedom to Walk Act, a bill introduced by Assemblymember Phil Ting (D-San Francisco) and other “pedestrian safety groups,” aims to address this disparity by making it easier to cross streets illegally outside a legal intersection.

 You Can Cross if It’s Safe Law?

 Although this sounds more like a Libertarian position, it was passed to make life easier for black people.
-So even the democrats appear to realize too many laws hurt average people and that’s a good thing to learn.
+So even the democrats appear to realize that too many laws hurt ordinary people, which is a good thing to learn.